So here’s a tough question: you’re now sitting on the board, but how long do you plan to stay at the helm?

 Let’s say that you’re the chairman of the board for a university sports club: you have a treasurer, a secretary, and maybe some events managers or coaches.
 Training your treasurer in all the important aspects of your position ensures that when you move on, whether the secretary takes over as chairman or not, the handover process is nice and smooth.
 If the treasurer does the same with the secretary, then so on, it’ll be a piece of cake.

-Properly planning for succession is easy - so easy, in fact, that many people overthink it and agonise that they’re not prepared enough.
-In any sized organisation, keeping members in the loop regarding promotion opportunities, a organisational expansion, and leadership training, while encouraging everyone to aim for these opportunities, is a no-brainer.
+Properly planning for succession is easy — so easy, in fact, that many people overthink it and agonise that they’re not prepared enough.
+In any sized organisation, keeping members in the loop regarding promotion opportunities, an organisational expansion, and leadership training, while encouraging everyone to aim for these opportunities, is a no-brainer.

 You probably already have a newsletter doing just that — but if you don’t, then get on it.
 Ensuring you have thorough, written processes for moving members upward is crucial.
 Set hard dates for introductions, training, tours, and meetings.
 Write everything down.
 Use checklists and documentation, use your other board members, and you can even use your volunteers to make sure everything is recorded and everyone is clear about what is happening and when.